 I'm very excited about Brood of Bau, a collaboration I did with the amazing $.99 Dreams.
-It is out now after nearly a year in the making.

 In May 2011 at The Stone I presented an eclectic concert of (mostly) solo pieces written for 9 fantastic musician friends of mine.
 Click here to watch it on youtube.